CRMWeaver: Building Powerful Business Agent via Agentic RL and Shared Memories: Experiments

-\textbf{Datasets Details} \quad As metioned in \S\ref{sec:preliminary}, we use CRMArena-Pro~\cite{huang2025crmarena-pro} as the testbed of our proposed method, which composed of nineteen distinct, expert-validated tasks categorized into four core business skills: \begin{itemize} \item \textbf{Database Querying \& Numerical Computation}: This skill assesses an agent's ability to formulate structured queries and perform numerical calculations on the retrieved data. \item \textbf{Information Retrieval \& Textual Reasoning}: This involves processing and reasoning over unstructured text from sources such as knowledge bases or call transcripts to extract insights. \item \textbf{Workflow Execution}: This evaluates the agent's capacity to follow pre-defined business processes and execute actions based on specific rules. \item \textbf{Policy Compliance}: This tests an agent's ability to verify whether business operations adhere to established company policies and regulations. \end{itemize} The dataset encompasses both Business-to-Business (B2B) and Business-to-Consumer (B2C) scenarios.
+\textbf{Datasets Details} \quad As mentioned in \S\ref{sec:preliminary}, we use CRMArena-Pro~\cite{huang2025crmarena-pro} as the testbed of our proposed method, which is composed of nineteen distinct, expert-validated tasks categorized into four core business skills: Database Querying \& Numerical Computation\textbf{(Data)}, Information Retrieval \& Textual Reasoning\textbf{(Text)}, Workflow Execution\textbf{(Workflow)}, and Policy Compliance\textbf{(Policy)}.
+The dataset encompasses both Business-to-Business(B2B) and Business-to-Consumer(B2C) scenarios.
 We adopted the single-turn setting, \ie the user provides the task at once, resulting in a total of 3.8k test data samples.
 Evaluation in CRMArena-Pro is multifaceted.
-For sub-tasks such as knowledge QA and sales insight mining, we employed the F1 score as the evaluation metric, following standard settings.
+For sub-tasks such as knowledge QA, we employed the F1 score as the evaluation metric, following standard settings.
 For other tasks, we used exact match as the metric.
+Details and statistics of CRMArena-Pro are provided in Appendix~\ref{appendix:crmarena-details}.